jmadelaine/react-use-validation/README.md

 If you prefer to always have validation results in sync with state, you can run validation on initialization by setting `validateOnInit` to `true`.

-### manualValidation
+### validateOnChange

 > Defaults to `false`

-By default, a rule will automatically revalidate every time its state values change, but sometimes you want more control over when validation happens.
+By default, validation only happens when you call `validate`.
+For convenience, you can automatically revalidate every time state values change by setting `validateOnChange` to `true`.

-Setting this to `true` prevents any automatic validation based on state change (although `react-use-validation` still caches the changed state).

-When using manual validation, validation only happens when you call `validate`.
+> State change is detected through deep value equality, not referential equality, so validation will not run unnecessarily when you pass a new object with the same state values.

 [license-badge]: https://img.shields.io/badge/license-Unlicense-blue.svg
 [license]: LICENSE.md